The main ingredient in lotion is Aloe Vera. Buy a big bottle when it

 bathroom for this purpose.
 You can also use baking soda as deodorant.

-winter from the stuffy house air, take a bath and soak in the tub with a couple
+Moisturize the dry skin by taking a bath and soak in the tub with a couple

-your elbows and feet.
-Rub vegetable oil on them.
+your elbows and feet. by rubbing them with vegetable oil.
 Another option for your feet:

 Mash up a banana and add 3 Tablespoons of lemon juice.
 Rub this mixture on your